ValentinoUberti/openshift-ansible-ovirt/README.md

 Set the pullSecret in vars/vars.yaml

+Set the vms interfaces name  in vars/vars.yaml

-Download and install Fedora31 Server on both Bastion and LoadBalancer VM Create ssh keys on bastion and exchange the keys with LoadBalancer VM Ensure current user is in the wheel group without need a password for privilege escalation
+Download and install Fedora31 Server on both Bastion and LoadBalancer VM

+Create ssh keys on bastion and exchange the keys with LoadBalancer VM

+Ensure current user is in the wheel group without need a password for privilege escalation

 run: ansible-playbook main.yaml for setup all the machines from scratch

 run: ansible-playbook main.yaml -e 'skip_download=yes' from avoiding download of initramfs, kernel and Red Hat CoreOS image

-Pxe boot all the cluster machines and select 1 bootstrap, 3 master and all the remaing workers)
+Pxe boot all the cluster machines and select 1 bootstrap, 3 master and all the remaing workers

 Watch a movie